 6. Obtain Addresses at Point of Sale

 Email lists are mostly grown online, but this isn’t the only way you can get in touch with new subscribers.
-In fact, offline list building can be just as effective as a landing page on your website.
+Offline list building can be just as effective as a landing page on your website.

 If you run a physical location, give customers the option to subscribe at the point of sale.
 Let them know the benefits of joining your list and make the process easy to complete in just a few seconds.
 You can also print out business cards and give them to potential contacts.

 Building an email list should be one of your main goals as a digital marketer, and these tips will help you reach your targets.
-Remember to continually evaluate your strategies and look for ways to grow—the best marketers are always getting better.
+Remember to evaluate your strategies and look for ways to grow continually—the best marketers are always getting better.

 What are the Benefits of Business Blogging?